 The Scientific Review and Grants Administration Team

-Beginning Investigator Grant for Catalytic Research (BIG Cat) (Fall 2020)
+Beginning Investigator Grant for Catalytic Research (BIG Cat) (Winter 2020)

 The International Agency for Research on Cancer estimates that cancer deaths in Africa will double by 2035.
 This trend poses major challenges for public health activities in Africa.

 The goal of the Beginning Investigator Grant for Catalytic Research (BIG Cat) mechanism is to aid the next generation of African cancer researchers to base their careers in their home countries and institutions, and to contribute to the overall expansion of capacity for research and training in Africa by generating evidence that will guide practice and policy.

 Each grant will provide US$55,000 over two years to support talented and creative early-career investigators residing and conducting research in Africa with relevance to the African cancer burden on the continent.
 The research proposed for funding may be in any area of cancer research, including descriptive epidemiology, prevention, early detection, diagnosis, treatment, supportive and palliative care, behavioral research, and cancer survivorship.

 Represents a joint effort from AACR and CRUK to support exceptional investigators interested in establishing independence while beginning their postdoctoral research careers.
 These four-year grants of $400,000/£300,000 offer fellows a unique opportunity to explore independent research experiences and to forge international collaborations between the U.K. and the U.S.